leeboardtools/mimon/UIDesignNotes.md

                 - Initialize based on Closing date, transactions.

         - List of credits, debits, appropriately named.
+            Funds In/Increase
+            Funds Out/Decrease

+            - Double click on transaction jumps to account register with transaction selected.

         - Opening balance
         - Reconciled balance
         - Difference

+        - Is there support for finish later?
+            - Difference between that and cancel is that cancel does not save pending transactions, but finish later does.

     - Reminders Editor